cruso003/conduit/CONTRIBUTING.md

 Before submitting a bug report:

 - Check if the bug has already been reported
-- Use the latest version of TurboX
+- Use the latest version of Conduit
 - Collect information about the bug (OS, Codon version, steps to reproduce)

 **Bug Report Template:**